Vyral/greg-harrelson-recruiting/_posts/2020-05-04-how-can-i-excel-while-working-from-home.md

 <center><em>If you're working from home, your family can keep you accountable.</em></center>

-<br><br>While we know that things are beginning to "open up" more in our market, it's likely that you may still be working from home.
+<br>While we know that things are beginning to "open up" more in our market, it's likely that you may still be working from home.

 In the age of this pandemic, the reality is that we may end up working more from home than we originally planned; this can present you with a number of distractions.
 Agents will need to have enough business maturity to be able to keep working and sustain themselves.